gibranlp/SpectrumOS/README.md

   <img width="400" src="https://github.com/gibranlp/SpectrumOS/assets/2806964/11190860-1f39-4440-aedf-48812a0ffaf1">
 </p>

 Welcome to SpectrumOS, a cutting-edge Linux distribution based on Arch Linux and powered by Qtile.
 SpectrumOS aims to revolutionize your desktop environment by seamlessly integrating the Dynamic Color Spectrum.
-With SpectrumOS, your system and Qtile themes dynamically adapt to the colors of your wallpaper, creating a visually stunning and immersive experience inspired by the vast colosr of your wallpapers.
+With SpectrumOS, your system and Qtile themes dynamically adapt to the colors of your wallpaper, creating a visually stunning and immersive experience inspired by the vast colors of your wallpapers.

 ## Features